matplotlib/matplotlib/doc/users/colormapnorms.rst

 .. ipython::

    In [1]: import matplotlib as mpl

    In [2]: norm=mpl.colors.Normalize(vmin=-1.,vmax=1.)

    In [3]: norm(0.)
    Out[3]: 0.5

 However, there are sometimes cases where it is useful to map data to colormaps in a non-linear fashion.

 Logarithmic
 ---------------------------------

 One of the most common transformations is to plot data by taking its logarithm (to the base-10).
-This transofrmation is useful when there are changes across disparate scales that we still want to be able to see.
+This transformation is useful when there are changes across disparate scales that we still want to be able to see.
 Using :func:`colors.LogNorm` normalizes the data by :math:`log_{10}`.
 In the example below, there are two bumps, one much